 - Over 37 million searches made each month on Google are for terms related to WordPress.

-- The WordPress application is completely free to download, use and modify.
+- The WordPress application is 100% free to download, use and modify.
 The WordPress application is built using an open source content management system.

-- WordPress code is continually built by volunteers.
-Thousands of people from all over the world work on developing and improving the WordPress software every day.
+- WordPress code is worked on by volunteers.
+Thousands of people from all over the world work on developing and improving the WordPress software on an ongoing basis.

-- The WordPress application is regularly updated to address bugs and improve its features and security.
+- WordPress is continually being updated to address bugs and improve its features and security.

 - The WordPress repository currently makes available thousands of free WP plugins, themes, and widgets to WordPress users.

 In simple terms, a content management system (CMS), is a website maintenance tool for non-technical users.
-It is designed to make it easier for non-technical website owners to add, edit and manage all content on their site.
+It is designed to make it easy for non-technical website owners to add, modify and manage content on their website.

-WordPress started in 2003.
+WordPress began in 2003.
 It was originally written by Matt Mullenweg and Mike Little.
-WordPress is now the largest self-hosted blogging tool in the world, used on millions of sites and accessed by tens of millions of people every day.
+Since then, WordPress has grown to become the largest self-hosted blogging tool in the world, used on millions of websites and seen by tens of millions of people every day.

 WordPress is owned by Automattic.com, which currently employs around 300 people, all of whom are home-based.
-Despite its distributed model and so few employees, WordPress.com (the hosted version of the software) currently attracts more unique visitors than Facebook, Amazon, eBay, Yahoo.com, and Twitter …
+Despite being a distributed company with so few employees, WordPress.com (the hosted version of the WordPress software) currently attracts more unique visitors than Amazon, Facebook, Twitter, eBay, and Yahoo.com …

 WordPress is the world’s leading CMS platform and powers over 30% of the web …